WICG/attribution-reporting-api/EVENT.md

 If the filters match for multiple event triggers, the first matching event trigger is used.

+#### Reserved keys

+Keys prefixed with `_` are reserved: they cannot be used other than for specified features, e.g., lookback window.

 #### Lookback window

 Lookback window is supported with an optional reserved keyword